dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 The common bind extraction is a transformation that can *hoist* a $bind$ to the "same variable" out of `case` alternatives, given that the $bind$s have the "same body expression".
+By the word "same" here we mean alpha-equivalence. {>> These sentences still makes my head hurt.
+The variables that are bound are different.
+You should phrase it more like: ".. that can *hoist* a let binding out of case alternatives."
+Don't talk about the variables being the same, it doesn't make any sense. <<}
+The
-By the word "same" here we mean alpha-equivalence.
-The implementation of this transformation in MIL is more naive and uses simple equality both for variables and for body expressions.
+implementation of this transformation in MIL is more naive and uses simple equality both for variables and for body expressions.
 The transformation is presented below: